Vanishing of cohomology and property (T) for groups acting on weighted simplicial complexes: Framework

 and therefore

 and the equality in the proposition follows. \end{enumerate}

 \end{proof}

-In cases where the links finite and the stabilizers of the links are compact we have the following proposition which is proven in \cite{BS} (the proposition is general and does not depend on the weights so we will not prove it here):
+We shall also use the following proposition which is proven in \cite{BS} (the proposition is general and does not depend on the weight function, so we will not prove it here):